Nearby Special Lagrangians: Fukaya Categories

-We introduce also the homologically perturbed Floer complexes: \begin{dfn} Let $\cC(X)$ be as in Hypothesis \ref{hp: branes}.
-The homologically perturbed Floer complex associated to a pair of elements $(L_0,E_0)$ and $(L_1,E_1)$ of $\cC(X)$, is the $\Z$-graded finite-dimensional $\La$-vector space \e\l{CF} CF^*(E_0,E_1):=H^*(L_0\t_XL_1,\hom(E_0,E_1)[-\mu_{L_0,L_1}])\e where $E_0,E_1$ are pulled back by the projections from $L_0\t_XL_1$ to $L_0,L_1$ respectively; and $[-\mu_{L_0,L_1}]$ denotes the degree shift by \eq{Maslov index}. \end{dfn} \begin{rem}\l{rem: CF} The definition \eq{CF} is actually the result of applying the filtered homological perturbation Lemma \cite[Theorem A]{FOOO}, to the singular or de Rham model in the literature.
-More precisely, in any construction of Lagrangian Floer cohomology groups we have to choose a chain model for Floer complexes $CF^*_{model}(E_0,E_1)$ with $L_0=L_1.$ Fukaya, Oh, Ohta and Ono \cite{FOOO} and Akaho and Joyce \cite{AJ} both take the singular chain model.
-More precisely, they take for every $(E_0,E_1)$ a subcomplex of $L_0\t_XL_1$ relative to the boundary, which depends upon many other data in their construction.
-Fukaya \cite{FukCyc} takes the de-Rham model with $\k=\R.$ \end{rem}
+We introduce also the homologically perturbed Floer complexes: \begin{dfn}\l{dfn: Floer complexes} Let $\cC(X)$ be as in Hypothesis \ref{hp: branes} and $(L_0,E_0),(L_1,E_1)\in \cC(X)$ two elements.
+Denote by $\pi_-:L_0\times_XL_1\to L_0$ and $\pi_+:L_0\times_XL_1\to L_1$ the projections.
+The {\it homologically perturbed Floer complex} associated to the pair $(L_0,E_0),(L_1,E_1)$ is the $\Z$-graded finite-dimensional valued $\La$-vector space \e\l{CF} CF^*(E_0,E_1):=H^*(L_0\t_XL_1,\hom(\pi_-^*E_0,\pi_+^*E_1))[-\mu_{L_0L_1}]\e where $[-\mu_{L_0L_1}]$ denotes the degree shift by Maslov indices.
+Since the fibres of $E_0,E_1$ are valued vector spaces it follows that so are $\hom(\pi_-^*E_0,\pi_+^*E_1)$ and $CF^*(E_0,E_1).$ \end{dfn} \begin{rem}\l{rem: CF} The definition \eq{CF} is actually the result of applying the filtered homological perturbation lemma \cite[Theorem A]{FOOO} to the singular or de Rham model in the literature.
+More precisely, in any construction of Lagrangian Floer cohomology groups we have to choose a chain model of the Floer complex $CF^*(E_0,E_1)$ with $L_0=L_1.$ Akaho--Joyce \cite{AJ} and Fukaya, Oh, Ohta and Ono \cite{FOOO} both take the singular chain model.
+Fukaya \cite{FukCyc,Fuk} takes the de Rham model assuming that the ground field $\k$ contains $\R.$ \end{rem}